datafix-com/HelloWorld/README.md

 * while quiesced, its role in future protocols resulting from the Corona-19 virus was reviewed.
 * * this is not yet comlete
 * considering a resumption via Fast.io
- * * this readme seems to  functioning correctly
+ * * this readme seems to be functioning correctly
  * * confirming the bi-directional

 ----